Zeprakadebra/MMM-PiTempZ/README.md

 # MMM-PiTempZ
-This MagicMirror2 modul is under construction.
-It is currently not working.
-Please come back later to check if the work is ready to rumble.
-Til that enjoy what you may expect when using it in the future:
+This MagicMirror2 module is under construction.
+It is currently working with the known functionality of its forked origin.
+To use the additional functionality please come back later when my piece of work is ready to rumble.
+Til that enjoy what you can expect when using it later:

-MMM-PiTempZ is an origin Fork of [MMM-PiTempZ from ckoutavas](https://github.com/ckoutavas/MMM-PiTemp).
+MMM-PiTempZ is an origin fork of [MMM-PiTempZ from ckoutavas](https://github.com/ckoutavas/MMM-PiTemp).

 Like the origin this module works in conjunction with MagicMirror2: it tells you the temperature of your raspberry pi's CPU.
 It runs every 60 seconds and is color-coded based on the temperature.
 If the temperature is ever greater than 85 degrees then the pi shuts down.
 As the origin please notice, that this is a work in progress by ckoutavas.